xfix/wahoo/README.md

 ./install
 ```

 ### `sudo`?

-You _don't_ need to use `sudo` if you already have `fish` installed or use [Homebrew](http://brew.sh/), but if you are starting from scratch you _do_ need to `sudo` in order to install its dependencies and change the system's default shell.
+No need to `sudo` if you already have `fish`, but if you are starting from scratch you need to `sudo` in order to change your default shell.

 # Getting Started

 Wahoo includes a small utility `wa` to fetch and install new packages and themes.
-Read along to see what other commands are available or type `wa help` in your console.

 ## `wa update`

-Update the framework.
+Update framework and installed packages.

-> Updates are constructive.
-Unstaged changes are [stashed](https://git-scm.com/book/no-nb/v1/Git-Tools-Stashing) and reapplied after pulling updates from upstream.
-Similarly, if you have committed changes to the repo they are [rebased](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) with master.
+> *Note*: Unstaged changes are [stashed](https://git-scm.com/book/no-nb/v1/Git-Tools-Stashing) and reapplied after pulling updates from upstream.
+Committed changes are [rebased](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) with master.

-## `wa get` _`<package>`_ `|` _`<url>`_
+## `wa get` _`<package> ...`_

-Install one or more themes or packages.
-Discover packages and themes with `wa get` or `wa use` _without_ arguments.
-If the package is already installed Wahoo will try to _update_ it.
+Install one _or more_ themes or packages.
+To list available packages type `wa use`.

-> You may also specify one or more URLs and Wahoo will try to clone the repository under `$WAHOO_PATH/pkg` via `Git`.
+> You can fetch packages via URL as well `wa get URL`

 ## `wa list`

-List _installed_ packages.
-To get a list of the packages you can download use `wa get`.
+List only _installed_ packages.

+> To list packages available for download use `wa get`.

 ## `wa use` _`<theme>`_